-When we say "small number" we mean "small print", and you may find it very hard to read the number with the naked eye.
-Don't be embarrassed to use a magnifying glass!
+When we say "small number" we really do mean small, and you may find it hard to read the number with the naked eye.
+A magnifying glass will help if you've got one!

 - A1203: Original iPhone